-STEP 4 / Place your darning needle into the right piece in the space that you came out of in Step 1.
+STEP 4 / Place your darning needle into the right piece (front to back) in the same space that you came out of in Step 1.
 Bring the needle up to the front in the next row of your knitting.

 STEP 5 / Repeat Step 4 in the left piece of knitting, making sure to not pull the seaming yarn too tightly.

-STEP 6 / Repeat steps 4 + 5 until you have worked about 1” of your knitting.
+STEP 6 / Repeat Steps 4-5 until you have worked about 1” up your knitting.
 Make sure to go into the same space that you worked previously, so you move up a full row after working each step two times.
 You can see in the image above how the seaming yarn goes in and out of each space twice.

-STEP 7 / Holding both the tail and your working yarn, slowly pull the seaming yarn tight.
-Once complete, your seam should lay flat and not buckle and your seam yarn should not be visible.
+STEP 7 / Holding both the tail and your needle end, slowly pull the seaming yarn tight.
+Once complete, your seam should lay flat and not buckle and your seaming yarn should not be visible.

-STEP 10 / Continue in this manner, working back and forth for about an inch, then pulling tight, until you reach the end of your work.
-Since I have the exact same number of rows on each piece (see Keys to Success: Counting Rows), and I’m working evenly up the work, I will end with my top seam perfectly aligned.
+Continue in this manner, working back and forth for about an inch, then pulling tight, until you reach the end of your work.
+Since I have the exact same number of rows on each piece (see Keys to Success: Counting Rows), and I’m seaming evenly u I will end with my top seam perfectly aligned.

 Once complete, the seam should look neat on both inside and out.
-The knitted fabric should lay flat and not buckle or curl.
+The fabric should lay flat and not buckle or curl.
 If need be, you can adjust the tension before weaving in the seaming ends - because you’ve seamed neatly and followed the “in and out” rules outlined above, the seaming yarn should be totally independent of the fabric and slide back and forth easily.